iPhone 16 Camera Control — here's everything it can do

 (Image credit: Apple)

-The Camera Control button will sit on the lower right side of the iPhone 16 (when you're looking at the screen), within easy access of your thumb — if you're right-handed.
+The Camera Control button sits on the lower right side of the iPhone 16 (when you're looking at the screen), within easy access of your thumb — if you're right-handed.
+The button can be pressed normally, but it also has a touch sensor built in that allows you to slide your finger across it.

-Click the Camera Control button, and it will launch the camera app (I wonder if there will still be an icon on the lock screen).
+Click the Camera Control button, and you'll launch the camera app (I wonder if there will still be an icon on the lock screen).
 While you're in the Camera app, fully depressing the button will snap a photo.
 If you click and hold the button, the phone will start recording video.

-After launch, an update will enable a two-stage shutter to lock focus.
+At some point in the near future, an update will enable a two-stage shutter to lock focus.

 Visual Intelligence

+One example Apple showed of Visual Intelligence in action was a person taking a photo of a concert poster; one click of the Camera Control button, and the iPhone was able to add information from the poster to the Calendar app.
 Similarly, you could point the camera at a bike you think is cool, and the iPhone will be able to suggest places where you could purchase the ride.

 Outlook